-Escapism as a Trauma Response: A Closer Look and Path to Healing
+Escapism as a Trauma Response: Why It Happens and How to Heal It

-Have you ever found yourself lost in a show you don’t even like, endlessly scrolling, or filling every quiet moment with something — anything — just so you don’t have to feel?
-That’s escapism.
-It can look harmless on the surface, but underneath, it’s often a quiet cry for safety from a nervous system that’s tired of holding pain.
+Have you ever found yourself watching a show you don’t even like, endlessly scrolling, or filling every quiet moment with something—anything—just so you don’t have to feel?

 Understanding Escapism as a Trauma Response

-Escapism isn’t about weakness — it’s about survival.
+Escapism as a trauma response often develops when the nervous system becomes overwhelmed and begins to associate emotional presence with discomfort or pain.
+Escapism isn’t about weakness—it’s about survival.
 For many, it began as a way to cope when life felt too overwhelming to process.
 It can show up in countless ways:

 • Overworking or overdoing: Staying constantly busy so you don’t have to slow down and feel.